Human Rights Commission

 The Commission shall advise the Town and assist the Town Manager and Human Resources and Rights Director in the achievement of affirmative action/equal opportunity objectives, conduct and participate in educational activities related to its responsibilities, provide mediation, and review matters brought to its attention.

-Human Rights Commission meetings are open to the public and are scheduled from 6:30 p.m. - 8:30 p.m. on the third Thursday of the month, unless noted.
+Human Rights Commission meetings are open to the public and are generally scheduled from 5:30 p.m. - 7:00 p.m. on the third Thursday of the month, unless noted.
 Meetings are posted at least 48 hours in advance.
 Please check the Town calendar for date and time of the next meeting.
 Meetings are held at the Bangs Community Center in the South Meeting Room 101.